oneapi-src/level-zero-spec/scripts/core/PROG.md

 ![Subdevice](../images/core_subdevice.png?raw=true)
 @image latex core_subdevice.png

-Query device properties using ::${x}DeviceGetProperties to confirm subdevices are supported with
+Query device properties using ::${x}DeviceGroupGetProperties to confirm subdevices are supported with
 ::${x}_device_properties_t.numSubDevices.
 Use ::${x}DeviceGetSubDevice to obtain a sub-device handle.
 There are additional device properties in ::${x}_device_properties_t for sub-devices to confirm a device is a sub-device and to query the id.
 This is useful when needing to pass a sub-device